UPDATED: September 2019!

-I’m also sharing the link for the exact item in the picture as well as a lower price item that’s similar and a higher price item that’s similar.
+I’m also sharing the link for the exact item in the picture as well as a lower price item that’s similar and a higher price item that’s similar (for most items…some only have one other option).
 (For the record, nothing is crazy expensive – often times the higher price item is like $10 more.)
 Sometimes I share 2 lower price options.
 There’s a chance things will sell out so forgive me if that happens – there was a lot of products to source! 😉

 I have notes by everything I own.
 I tend to buy less Target price items and do my best to shop places like Nordstrom or Anthropologie during sale times.
 Most of the items shown in the photo are average price items (aka not $10 t-shirts and not $100 t-shirts).
 I did my best to find you good options!

 Please note – I do make a very small commission when you use the links below at no additional cost to you.
 This helps me pay my bills and create fun content like this for you, so thanks in advance for using them! 🙂